Nireplag/melanoma_detection/README.md

 > Have a hands-on approach on how we can develop a working model for a small unbalanced dataset of images.

 ### Development methodology:
+> Tensorflow was the adoptedframework for this development.
 > Usage of transfer learning weights from the IMAGENET dataset with the VGG16 to use the feature classification already determined.
 > Due the small amount of data to train the model, the ImageDataGenerator of Keras is being used to produce data augmentation and allow a better fit and avoid overfitting issues.
 > Dropout layers were also added to avoid overfitting.